great places to visit off the beaten path.

 The main building adjacent to Two Granary Square is The Goods Yard complex, designed by Lewis Cubitt and completed in 1852.
 The complex comprised the Granary Building, the Train Assembly Shed, and the Eastern and Western Transit Sheds.
 The buildings were aligned to the axis of the Copenhagen tunnel through which the trains arrived from the north.

 The Granary building was mainly used to store Lincolnshire wheat for London’s bakers, while the sheds were used to transfer freight from or to the rail carts.
 Off-loading from the rail carriages was made easier by cranes and turntables powered by horses and, from the 1840s, hydraulic power.
 Loaded and unloaded carts were moved in to the Train Assembly Shed and formed into trains for departure northwards.
 Stables were located under the loading platforms – some of these remain in the Western Transit Shed.
-In the 1860s, offices were added on either side of the Granary to provide more clerical workspace.
+In the 1860s, offices were added on either side of the Granary to provide more clerical workspace, a similar company as the toronto office cleaning would come every week to clean each one of them.
 After a very successful regeneration effort the Granary Building is now how to Central Saint Martins, part of the University of the Arts London.
 The Western Transit Shed is now office space.

 Events: On a regular basis there are Friday tours, special presentations and exhibits.
 For a full list visit www.houseofillustration.org.uk/whats-on

 Visiting: Open 10am – 6pm Tues – Sun.
 Admission: £7.00; concessions and discounts available.
 There is a small gift shop with books, cards and exhibit related items.

 Located at: 2 Granary Square, King’s Cross, N1C 4BH